milesmahon/ann-info-flow/README.md

 The metric can be either `biasacc` or `accbias`, and the pruning method can be one of `node`, `edge`, or `path` (refer Section 3.2 in the main paper).
 The level must be a small integer, fewer than the total number of nodes/edges/paths in the ANN (see legends in the tradeoff plots for examples).

-Note that we have provided exemplar combos.txt files under both results-tinyscm and results-adult.
+Note that we have provided exemplar combos.txt files under both results-tinyscm and results-adult-small.
 These are copies of `combos_nodes.txt`, which produce results for the node-pruning method.
 We have also provided examples of combos.txt for the edge-pruning and path-pruning methods under the respective `results-<dataset>` directory.

 ## Plotting figures